idaholab/moose/modules/fsi/doc/content/modules/fsi/sqa/fsi_sdd.md

 !style halign=left
 The MooseApp is the top-level object used to hold all of the other objects in a simulation.
 In a normal simulation a single MooseApp object is created and "run()".
-This object uses its Factory objects to build user defined objects which are stored in a series of Warehouse objects and executed.
+This object uses its Factory objects to build user-defined objects which are stored in a series of Warehouse objects and executed.
 The Finite Element and/or Finite Volume data is stored in the Systems and Assembly objects while the domain information (the Mesh) is stored in the Mesh object.
 A series of threaded loops are used to run parallel calculations on the objects created and stored within the warehouses.